hercychang/prep-step-1/README.md

 Before we get started coding, let's discuss the application process.
 This prep work will teach you everything you need to know to get into App Academy.
-The admissions process has three steps:
+The admissions process has two steps:

   1. Step One: After you've completed this prep work, you'll take an online coding assessment.
   2. Step Two: After passing the online assessment, you'll receive additional practice problems and receive a link to schedule a technical interview over Skype.
-  3. Step Three: If you pass your technical interview, you'll have a non-technical interview.

-If you already have coding experience, try taking the practice assessments to see if you're ready for the online coding assessment.
-You may complete the assessment in any language, though we provide solutions in only Ruby.
+If you already have coding experience, try taking the practice assessments in the language of your choice.
+If you finish one in less than 45 minutes, you're probably ready for the online coding challenge.

 If you're new to coding, don't fret!
 That's why we provide the prep work.
 Here's how to get the most out of it:

 * Type out the code for any examples in the Repl.it shell (introduced [here](how_to_repl.md)!).
 Only reading code is not enough to become a great programmer.
-Typing the code will increase your comprehension, and mistakes will reveal weaknesses in your understanding and improve your debugging.
-Bugs are software's best teachers, so please don't copy and paste.
+Typing the code will increase your comprehension, and mistakes will reveal weaknesses in your understanding and improve your debugging. **Bugs are software's best teachers, so please don't copy and paste.**
 * Take notes during the readings and videos.
 * When you take the quizzes, keep in mind that they're in no way attached to your application and aren't not graded.
 If you don't know the answer to a question, click the explanation button.
 * Do all the exercises and view our solutions after you finish.
 When you're done coding a solution, look at how we would solve it.
 You'll pick up new tricks and shortcuts as well as Ruby best practices.